event-engine/docs/docs/tutorial/part_VII.md

 ```

-Now that we have the event we can replace the exception and yield a `DoubleCheckInDetected` event instead:
+Now that we have the event we can replace the exception and yield a `DoubleCheckInDetected` event:

 ```php
 <?php